Changing natural environment in the high Arctic

 In collaboration with the AT department at UNIS, the centre has four MSc courses in Arctic Safety.
 The courses are popular and were fully subscribed for the autumn of 2020, but unfortunately, they were cancelled due to Covid-19.

-In the autumn of 2020, a further education course in Arctic Safety and Preparedness (7.5 ECTS) was arranged for the first time in collaboration with NTNU-Videre.
+In the autumn of 2020, a course in Arctic Safety and Preparedness (7.5 ECTS) was arranged for the first time in collaboration with NTNU-Videre.
 The course received great interest in the local community, and the 25 study places were a hundred percent oversubscribed.
 The course had participants from local business, administration, emergency preparedness actors and internal participation from UNIS.
-Read more about it here.

 In the autumn of 2020, NTNU and the Arctic Safety Centre were granted NOK 12 million (plus NOK 5 million in-kind) for the project Risk governance of climate-related systemic risk in the Arctic (Arct-Risk).
-The project will start in 2021 and will run over three years.
-This project will have three full time employees in Longyearbyen: a researcher, a postdoc, and a PhD candidate working full time on this project.
-Read more about it here.
+The project started in 2021 and will run over three years.
+This project will have three full time employees in Longyearbyen.

 Innovation and development